-[article as originally published in Theater Pizzazz, May 11, 2017.]
-Broadway performances past and present were evoked in the newest “Jamie deRoy & Friends” cabaret show on the intimate Birdland […]
+[Original published in Theater Pizzazz, May 11, 2017.]
+Broadway performances past and present were evoked in the newest “Jamie deRoy & Friends” cabaret show on the intimate Birdland stage.
+This […]

 Broadway performances past and present were evoked in the newest “Jamie deRoy & Friends” cabaret show on the intimate Birdland stage.
 This established, curated, and regular series of ensemble shows hosted by the personable deRoy has appeared in a range of venues around town.
 Sunday’s show took its theme from the theater awards season and the Tonys, featuring award winners and aspirants from across the years who delivered rare tunes from forgotten shows as well as beloved standards.

 Our hostess with the silver locks, Jamie deRoy, exuded (as always) warmth and charm and grand curatorial instincts as she and the set list led us through laughter and tears.
 Quirks of the evening were embraced as in a reunion – a visiting family from Germany brought their talkative three-year-old, whose happy chirps from the first row punctuated performances, binding the audience together.
 Director Barry Kleinbort (whose deep musical knowledge was credited by deRoy with the joking introduction “before there was Google there was Barry Kleinbort”), music director Ron Abel at the piano until replaced by Billy Stritch as the evening wore down, and Tom Hubbard on bass accompanied each singer with deft skill.